JoaoGuilhermeLW/100-Days-of-Code/README.md

 1. Code minimum an hour every day for the next 100 days.
 2. Save your progress every day and write what you learned.

 I decided challenge myself to learn a new programming language and framework.
-I've chosen Ruby on Rails because i have some friends with a great feedback, the sintax caught my eye, it has a large community and used by many companies.
+I've chosen Ruby on Rails because i have some friends with a great feedback, the syntax caught my eye, it has a large community and used by many companies.

 First i will cover the basic of Ruby.
 So, i'm going deep into Rails.